BrainBoxTayo/final_ws/README.md

 ___
 ## to do list:
-- Update the URDF files to the current robot model (we started with a differnet robot model)
+- Update the URDF files to the current robot model (we started with a different robot model)
 - Currently you can also control the robot with a ps4 controller, I would update the README with how to do this later on.
 - add control for the robot arm.